-The lockdown had affected the availability of our main raw material, i.e., crushed bones, but the availability of raw material has improved since, and the prices are stable too.
-The difficulty in sourcing good quality raw material and rise in coal prices continue as an area of concern.
+The availability of our main raw material, i.e. crushed bones, is a cause of concern The difficulty in sourcing good quality raw material is a major issue.

 Segment-wise or product-wise performance

 The Company is engaged in only one segment, namely, manufacture and sale of gelatine and related products like ossein and di-calcium phosphate (DCP) and as such there are no reportable segments as per Ind AS-108 "Operating Segments."